aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - The target has the `Sleep` [condition](../Actors%20states/Conditions.md)
 - The property isn't `Sleep`
 - target.`hp` is above 0
-- The final damage amount calculated earlier is above 0
+- The final damage amount calculated earlier is above 0.
+NOTE: [CalculateBaseDamage](CalculateBaseDamage.md) may override this if the property is one of the status infliction one (except `Flip`) and the infliction occured because this clause isn't part of the damage calculation
 - There was no `DamageOverride` of `DontAwake` processed earlier
 - If the target is an player party member, the `HeavySleeper` [medal](../../Enums%20and%20IDs/Medal.md) must not be equipped